 This essay is one essential part of the student's admission application.
 This is the applicant's opportunity to communicate with the MSW Admission Committee members about their professional goals.
-Before submitting, make certain that the essay gives the reader a clear picture of your personal interests, experiences, and professional objectives.
-Please use the headers (Human services and Community Work, Professional Ethics, Diversity, Social Work Practice Interests, Addendum) and write one to two paragraphs per section.
+Instructions for completing the admission essay can be found on the SSW Website.
 Once complete, please upload the Admissions Essay to your online application under the "Personal Statement" tab.